 - It prohibits inner trades in securities, i.e. fraudulent and unfair trade practices related to the securities market.

 - It ensures that investors are educated on the intermediaries of securities markets.

 - It monitors substantial acquisitions of shares and take-over of companies.

 - SEBI takes care of research and development to ensure the securities market is efficient at all times.

 The SEBI board has three main powers:

-- Quasi-judicial- In this, SEBI can deliver judgments related to the securities market pertaining to fraud and other unethical practices.
+i.
+Quasi-Judicial: SEBI has the authority to deliver judgements related to fraud and other unethical practices in terms of the securities market.
 This helps to ensure fairness, transparency, and accountability in the securities market.

-- Quasi-executive- SEBI is empowered to implement its regulations and to put up a case against violators.
-It is also authorized to inspect books of accounts and other documents if it comes across any violation of the regulations.
+ii.
+Quasi-Executive: SEBI is empowered to implement the regulations and judgements made and to take legal action against the violators.
+It is also authorised to inspect Books of accounts and other documents if it comes across any violation of the regulations.

 Despite the powers, the results of SEBI’s functions still have to go through the Securities Appellate Tribunal and the Supreme Court of India.